MagicStack/asyncpg/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for wanting to report an issue you've found in asyncpg.
-Please fill in the template below.
+Thank you for reporting an issue/feature request.

+If this is a feature request, please disregard this template.
+If this is a bug report, please answer to the questions below.

 It will be much easier for us to fix the issue if a test case that reproduces the problem is provided, with clear instructions on how to run it.